German institute says COVID-19 vaccine could be available in autumn

 “It would be dangerous at this point to trust that a vaccination from autumn 2020 can control the pandemic,” it cautioned.

-The impact of any vaccine could be tempered by viral mutations or by the resulting immunity only lasting a short time immunity, the institute added.
-(Reporting by Ludwig Burger, editing by Thomas Escritt)
+The impact of any vaccine could be limited because of viral mutations or because first products to market may offer only short-term immunity, the institute added.

+German biotech firm BioNTech (BNTX.O), which is working with U.S. pharma giant Pfizer (PFE.N) on a novel vaccine, on Tuesday reiterated it aimed to file for emergency authorization or approval as early as October, if ongoing trials succeed.

+Also that day, Russia became the world’s first country to grant regulatory approval for a COVID-19 vaccine, without producing late-stage trial data, which raised concerns among several global health experts.